 Carneys Full Service Movers sells professional grade packaging materials including boxes, shrink wrap and padding at our office in Sparks.
+Here we offer some packing tips to ensure your valuables are safe during your move.
 If you have questions about how to properly package an item for moving give us a call or stop by and we can show you what we recommend.

 Use only strong, corrugated cartons with covers.
 We can supply specially made cartons for many items like mattresses, clothing and mirrors.
 The added protection of mover-provided cartons prevents damage that results from using poor quality packing materials.
 Your alternative is to collect boxes discarded by grocery and liquor stores.
 Save old newspapers for use in packing, but remember that ink may rub off and stain clothing or other items. *WARNING: Insects, like roaches, and their eggs can travel in food boxes.